rocheio/recipes/mains/chana_masala.md

     - salt
     - cinnamon
     - cayenne
+- Heat olive oil in large pan over medium heat
-- Add onion to pan and saute until soft
+- Add onion to pan and saute until soft (about 3 minutes)
 - Stir the following ingredients into the pan, in order:
     - garlic
     - chickpeas (drained)
     - spices
 - Continue stirring until mixture is fragrant
 - Add tomatoes (undrained) and simmer for 20 minutes
+    - Stir occasionally

 ## Pair With